koute/sarek/README.md

    * Support more layer types:
       * [ ] Batch normalization (maybe)
       * [ ] RNN (maybe)
-   * [ ] Make the Python + TensorFlow dependency optional (runtime, so that the user doesn't need libpython3.so)
    * Add other backends:
       * [ ] Figure out a compute abstraction:
          * a) Define a custom Rust-like compute language and a source-level translator